Piles (Hemorrhoids) - MIPH Treatment & Surgical Procedure

 - If the piles are prolapsed, patient may feel them while washing after the use of the toilet.

-Internal hemorrhoids these form in the back passage about 2 to 4 cm above the rim (opening) of the anus.
+Internal hemorrhoids these form in the Anal canal about 2 to 4 cm above the rim (opening) of the anus.
 Their severity and size are classified into grades 1 to 4.
 Internal (inside) hemorrhoids or Piles are found in the anus under the lining for the rectum.
 It can cause severe pain if it is completely "prolapsed".
 This means that it is coming out the anal opening and can’t be pushed back inside.

 4 grade of hemorrhoids are